 Discussion

-The U.S. has been greatly divided over the justifiability of police use-of-force.
-Although video-recording of police-civilian interaction can provide documentary evidence of clear cases of unjustified force, differences in viewers’ interpretations of this “objective” evidence based on who the officer is will continue.
 Given the extensive press coverage of police officers’ use of lethal force, it is perhaps not surprising that people had much more negative reactions to officers who used force relative to those who did not.
 Female officers were buffered somewhat, however, against this backlash relative to male officers.
 Despite having seen the exact same video, people trusted the officer who used force more and thought the officer was more effective when they thought the officer was a woman relative to when they thought the officer was a man.
 This was because they interpreted the force as caused more by the dangerous external situation when they thought it was a woman, but more by internal aspects of who the officer was as a person when they thought it was a man.
 This might be due to the fact that anger and physical aggression are expected traits for men to display, thus making it easy to attribute them to a stable, internal disposition.
 However, for women, these traits would be counter-stereotypical, which might make it harder for people to believe that they are stable traits and, instead, people might seek out external explanations for their behavior.
 This constitutes a rare instance of women benefiting from violating gender stereotypes (and being seen as driven less by emotion than men) in a workplace setting.
 Our findings were similar regardless of the participant’s gender or race.
+However, there were no difference in people’s perceptions based off of the officer’s race or the intersection of the officer’s race and gender.
 It is important to reiterate, however, that the negative impact of using force was larger than the gender effect.
 That is, although people trusted female officers who used force more than male officers who used force, participants still trusted female officers who used force less than female officers who did not.
 These data also suggest that the high hopes placed on video for providing objective evidence in the criminal justice domain and beyond should be tempered by the likely subjectivity through which people might interpret the same images.
+Although video-recording of police-civilian interaction can provide documentary evidence of clear cases of unjustified force, differences in viewers’ interpretations of this “objective” evidence based on who the officer is likely to continue.
 Relation to Previous Research

 As reviewed in the introduction, there is a very large literature demonstrating that women are penalized for violating gender stereotypes in the workplace.
 Role Congruity Theory explains the difficult spot women are in when demonstrating a valued masculine behavior in the workplace that violates prescriptive stereotypes about how women should act (Eagly & Karau, 2002).
 Our results are inconsistent with this literature: women who engaged in a traditionally masculine behavior (exerting physical force) were trusted more and perceived to be more effective than a man engaging in the same behavior.
 This is particularly surprising, given that Role Congruity Theory predicts that the more masculine the domain, the greater the backlash would be—pointing out the military as an example (Eagly & Karau, 2002), which is very similar to the police force in many ways.
 Instead our findings are consistent with rare studies demonstrating a gender contrast effect, which finds that in some circumstances people rate women who violate gender stereotypes more favorably than men.
 Although rare, these studies that show a gender contrast effect are important to document to try to determine what circumstances lead to women being able to demonstrate valued behaviors that are traditionally considered masculine without backlash for violating prescriptive gender stereotypes.